davewalk/Voter-ID-API/readme.md

 Voter ID API
 ============

-This is a simple Voter ID API to be used by hackathons preceding and right after the 2012 U.S. Presidential Election.
-More details coming soon!
+This is a simple Voter ID API to be used by developers around the 2012 U.S. Presidential Election.
+It provides data on applicable voter ID laws to the 2012 general election at the state level.
+This data can be useful for visualizing and analyzing the impact of new voter id laws before and after the election.

 Data
 ====